dullroar/ten-steps-to-linux-survival/Step05.md

 ## All Magic is Redirection{.unnumbered}

 So one way to string things together in "the UNIX way" is with file redirection.
-This is a concept that also works in `CMD.EXE`\drshl{CMD.EXE} and even with the same syntax.
+This is a concept that also works in `CMD.EXE` and even with the same syntax.
+\drshl{CMD.EXE}

 Let's create a file with a single line of text in it.
-One way would be to `vi newfilename`, edit the file, save it, and exit `vi`\dreds{vi}.
+One way would be to `vi newfilename`, edit the file, save it, and exit `vi`.
 A quicker way is to simply use file redirection:
+\dreds{vi}

 \drcap{Hello, world}
 ```bash